Graphics drivers

 Tip

-Windows Update often installs basic graphics drivers automatically.
-For best performance, install manufacturer-specific drivers afterward.
+Windows Update often installs basic graphics drivers.
+For better performance, install manufacturer-specific drivers afterward.

 NVIDIA drivers